 The exception to the standard procedure of conciliation followed by allocation to a Member occurs where an application has been made outside the 21-day time period within which the Act requires an application to be made.
 In such cases the file will be allocated to a Member for a hearing on whether an extension time within which to make the application should be granted.

 In these case the Commission will issue directions for the applicant to file submissions and evidence to support their application for an extension of time.
 If an extension of time is granted conciliation may occur or the Member may list the application for a conference or hearing.
 If an extension of time is not granted that will conclude the matter (subject to appeal).
 The guidance notes in relation to conferences and hearings are applicable to requests for an extension of time within which to make the application.

 Many parties choose to represent themselves in Commission proceedings.
 It is not necessary for a party before the Commission to be represented by a lawyer or paid agent.
 However, a party may seek permission from the Member hearing the matter to be represented by a lawyer or paid agent (see s.596 of the Act and see generally Warrell v Fair Work Australia FCA 291)

 [see Rule 12 of the Rules].

 [see Notes (a) and (b) to s.596(2) of the Act].

-Please see the Fair hearings practice note [2/2013] and the Unfair Dismissals Benchbook for further guidance about unfair dismissal matters at the Commission, including information about:
+Please see the Fair hearings practice note, Lawyers & paid agents practice note, Orders to attend and orders to produce practice note and the Unfair Dismissals Benchbook for further guidance about unfair dismissal matters at the Commission, including information about: